This article appeared in Thrive Global March 16, 2020

-Kristina Vetter took over Tonik Cycling Apparel in 2018 to [lead the company into its next phase and bring Tonik’s mission to even more women.]
-Tonik makes elegant, [high-quality] performance apparel that fits women of every size and shape and the company’s mission is to help women look fabulous and feel confident while being active [encourage women to be active by helping them look fabulous and feel confident].
-Prior to Tonik she was the founder of Sûr de Soi Design, which focused on timeless cashmere pieces.
+Kristina Vetter took over Tonik Cycling Apparel in 2018 to lead the company into its next phase and bring Tonik’s mission to even more women.
+Tonik makes elegant, high-quality performance apparel that fits women of every size and shape and the company’s mission is to help women look fabulous and feel confident while being active.

 Kristina has a graduate degree from the London College of Fashion at the University of Arts London.
 She is a lifelong outdoor enthusiast and a cyclist for over twenty years.
 Prior to studying fashion, she worked for years in technology law as General Counsel to many different technology startups, and as a professional photographer.
 Kristina is a mother of four teenagers and a dedicated leader in public schools in her community of Palo Alto, California.
 She is an advocate for local and regional theater and serves on the Board of TheatreWorks Silicon Valley, the Tony award-winning regional theater.
 She has degrees from the University of North Carolina at Chapel Hill, Duke University and the University of Arts London.

 Thank you so much for joining us!
 Can you tell us your “childhood backstory”?

 I grew up in North Carolina and much of my childhood was spent in a progressive “new town” in an extremely poor part of the state.
 My parents are divorced and both remarried, so I grew up with many half- and step- siblings.
 I went to UNC- Chapel Hill for college but was pretty ready to get out of North Carolina.
 I spent my junior year abroad in Japan and moved to New York after I graduated to work in banking.